Overview

 Licensure by Endorsement

-Applicants seeking New Mexico Licensure by Endorsement who are currently residents of another eNLC state aren't eligible to apply unless they're permanently moving to New Mexico.
-They must provide proof of residency and a copy of a current New Mexico driver's license with their application.
-All endorsement applicants must submit:
+Applicants seeking New Mexico Licensure by Endorsement who are currently residents of another eNLC state must take their licensure exam in their PSOR.
+Endorsement applicants must submit:

 Fingerprint for Criminal Background Check